bjamturley/MedSchoolAtlas/Biochemistry/Hormonal Regulation of Metabolism.md

 4. Depolarization → Ca2+ channels open
 5. Ca2+ binds insulin granules → insulin release
 ### Downstream effects
 As insulin is released, it binds to the insulin receptor (a [[Signal Transduction Primer#Receptor tyrosine kinases|Tyrosine Kinase Receptor]]).
 This will stimulate **Protein Kinase B (PKB)** which increases insertion of GLUT-4 in the cell membrane (more glucose uptake).
-It will also phosphorylate glycogen synthase kinase (inactivating it) so that glycogen synthase remains in its inactive, phosphorylated state.
+It will also phosphorylate [[Glycogen and Fuel Balance#Glycogenesis|glycogen synthase kinase (GSK)]] (inactivating it) so that glycogen synthase remains in its inactive, phosphorylated state.

 The glucose can then be converted to [[Fatty Acid and Ketone Metabolism#Triacylglycerols (TAGs)|glycerol-3-phosphate (G3P)]] from DHAP (glycolysis) for TAG formation.
 # Glucagon
 Secreted from pancreatic alpha islets.
-Responds to low glucose breaking down glycogen in the liver by lowering Fructose-2,6-Bisphosphate (F26BP) concentrations, an upregulator of [[Glycolysis and Pentose Phosphate#Regulators of PFK-1|PFK-1]] in the glycolysis.
+Responds to low glucose breaking down glycogen in the liver by [[Gluconeogenesis and Nitrogen Balance#Bypass 2 Phosphofructokinase (PFK-1)|lowering Fructose-2,6-Bisphosphate (F26BP)]] concentrations, an upregulator of [[Glycolysis and Pentose Phosphate#Regulators of PFK-1|PFK-1]] in the glycolysis.

 It will also inhibit glycogen synthesis by phosphorylating [[Glycogen and Fuel Balance#Regulation|glycogen synthase]] as well as inhibit fatty acid synthesis by inhibiting [[Fatty Acid and Ketone Metabolism#Part 1.
 Acetyl-CoA carboxylase|acetyl-CoA carboxylase]] via cAMP activation of protein kinase A (PKA).
 PKA has the secondary function of activating [[Fatty Acid and Ketone Metabolism#Adipose tissue|lipase]] in adipocytes to break down TAGs.
 ## Signal transduction